BitcoinDevShop/bakeshop/WRITEUP.md

     ]
 ```

 This specifies certain operations that the macaroon holder can partake in with LND.
-The `offchain` entity specifies that the offchain type of APIs is available to use.
-Even if the interceptor did not validate correctly, API calls like `onchain` type operations are forbidden.
+The `offchain` entity specifies that the offchain APIs are available to use.
+Even if the interceptor did not validate correctly, API calls that use `onchain` operations are forbidden.

 `read` and `write` are also important.
-API calls like `SendPayment` need `write` permissions since it is taking a write action.
-In this case, sending a payment instead of a harmless read like `GetInfo`.
+API calls like `SendPayment` need `write` permissions in LND since they require a write action -- in this case, sending a payment.

 In the end, this macaroon is all that is required to "log into" a specific LND node directly.
 There does not need to be any knowledge of who the person is.
 These macaroons should be treated as authentication tokens and only given out to those authorized to make a payment.
-Any custom logic can be implemented, it is up to the authors of GRPC Interceptors to handle custom logic.
+Any custom logic can be implemented; it is up to the authors of GRPC Interceptors to handle custom logic.

 ## Additional features